pytchlang/pytch-tutorials/blue-invader/tutorial.md

 to use another part of Pytch which might be familiar from Scratch — *broadcasts*.
-A sprite can 'shout' a message, and any sprite (including the same sprite that shouted!) can be listening for that message, and run some code whenever it hears it.
+A sprite can 'shout' a message, and any sprite (including the same sprite that shouted!) can be listening for that message, and run some code whenever the sprite hears the message.

 ### Write code to create five clones

 We'll first write some code which clones the Alien five times.
-Together with the original Alien, we'll have six aliens.
-I worked out what *x*-positions spread the aliens left to right across the screen:
--150, -90, -30, 30, 90, 150.
-The idea now is to move the original
-Alien to one of those places, make a clone, then move on to the next place.
+Together with the original Alien, this will give us six aliens.
+I worked out what *x*-positions spread the aliens left to right across the screen: -150, -90, -30, 30, 90, 150.
+The idea now is to move the original Alien to one of those places, make a clone, then move on to the next place.
 We'll make all of this happen when somebody broadcasts the message `"make-clones"`.

 This adds up to quite a lot of code: